Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 Select the following Advanced Options:

 • Boot volume: Configure the size and encryption options for the worker node's boot volume.
-The default boot volume of 50GB may not be sufficient to hold Oracle Blockchain Platform Enterprise Edition images and temporary data for chaincode pods because of limited ephemeral storage.
-If you're planning to deploy several chaincodes (more than 5), we suggest increasing the boot volume to approximately 100 GB.
+The default boot volume of 50 GB may not be sufficient to hold Oracle Blockchain Platform Enterprise Edition images and temporary data for chaincode pods because of limited ephemeral storage.
+If you plan to deploy several chaincodes (more than five), increase the boot volume to approximately 100 GB.

 6. Review the options you've selected, and click Create Cluster.

 • Under Resources, select Nodes.
-For each worker node, ensure the node is ready, active, and matches the Kubernetes cluster version.
+For each worker node, ensure that the node is ready, active, and matches the Kubernetes cluster version.

 • Under Resources, select Node pools.
-For your node pool, ensure the pool is active and matches the Kubernetes cluster version.
+For your node pool, ensure that the pool is active and matches the Kubernetes cluster version.

 Install the OCI Command Line Interface